No other religion or religious leader has ever made any claim that even comes close to the magnitude of Jesus Christ’s resurrection from the dead.

 What is this resurrection and why is it so important?

-This is a first for me, but I need to warn you: the rest of this article contains graphic descriptions of the events leading to the crucifixion of Jesus Christ.
+This is a first for me, but I should warn you: the rest of this article contains graphic descriptions of the events leading to the crucifixion of Jesus Christ.

 To begin, we have to back up to a Friday afternoon.
 In the Christian church, we call this Good Friday.
 It’s the day that marks the crucifixion of Jesus Christ.
 This is the day that we commemorate when Jesus received the death penalty.
 In the Roman Empire, that means he was nailed to a wooden cross.